vafakaramzadegan/Phpy/README.md

 # Phpy
-Phpy allows you to simply execute Python scripts from your PHP code and read the output.
+Phpy lets you simply execute Python script files from your PHP code and read the output.

-## Usage
+## Installation
 Please note that Phpy does not currently support Microsoft Windows.

+### Install using composer
 Phpy can be installed using composer:

 `$ composer require vafakaramzadegan/phpy`

-after installation, include it in your php script:
+just include the autoloader after installation:

 ```php
 <?php